 There are 2 longstanding types of ADT:

-• (1) Anti-androgens work by blocking testosterone on prostate cancer cells.
+• (1) Anti-androgens work by blocking testosterone in prostate cancer cells.

 Is ADT right for me?

 Although this form of treatment can have significant side effects and may lose its effectiveness over the long term, ADT is still a proven therapy against PCa.
-However, its use has changed and is no longer given routinely for those with a low stage, low-risk prostate cancer such as a Gleason 3+3.
+However, its use has changed, and it is no longer given routinely for those with low-stage, low-risk prostate cancer, such as a Gleason 3+3.
 Your specialist, oncologist, or cancer clinician will explain which medicine he or she selects for your ADT treatment, how often it is given, and whether it is given orally or by injection.

 Possible side effects of hormone therapy